 How to clean a MacBook screen and Mac accessories

 Every morning we open our Macs like a window to the world: to read the latest news, work, have a meeting with colleagues, watch films, and video chat friends.
-This spring, we use our Macs way more frequently than we were before.
+This year, we've been using our Macs way more frequently than we were before.
 As we spend more time in front of our screens, it’s important to keep them clean.
 But not only screens get dirty.
 Keyboard, trackpad, mouse, and your whole Mac need wiping and disinfecting once in a while.

 So, today I’m sharing simple tips on how to clean a keyboard, screen, and inside and outside of your Mac to keep it germ-free.